Metacreation-Lab/autolume/README.md

 #### Adding ffmpeg

-1. Update and upgrade the system packages to get the FFmpeg version currently available in the repository.
+1. Update and upgrade the system packages to get the ffmpeg version currently available in the repository.
 Execute the following command:
    ```bash
    sudo apt update && sudo apt upgrade
    ```